-Due to the absence of sufficient supporting documents and confirmation I was unable to verify the completeness, existence and accuracy of the Loan balances in Note 6 totalling \$12,395,590.
-This balance does not feature on the face of the Statement of Financial position.
-As a result I am unable to confirm or verify by alternative means the carrying amount of the loan balances included in the financial statements as at 31 December 2012 and determine whether any adjustments might be necessary to the amounts and disclosures in the financial statements.
+Due to the absence of sufficient supporting documents to support the opening balance of the liability and the payment of shares for Soltuna I was unable to confirm the ongoing accounting treatment and accuracy of the balance as a Solomon Island Government Liability.
+As a result I am unable to confirm or verify by alternative means the carrying amount of \$16 million for the Solomon Islands Government Liability included in the financial statements as at 31 December 2014 and determine whether any adjustments might be necessary to the amounts and disclosures.